PCCW: Corporate history

 PCCW acquired Hong Kong Telecom (HKT) in August 2000, which was formerly known as the "Hong Kong Telephone Company" (founded in 1925).
 Initially, HKT owner Cable & Wireless entertained a bid from Singapore Telecommunications, but there was Beijing concern about a Singapore company owning the largest Hong Kong telephone system.
-PCCW entered the scene and offered Cable and Wireless PCCW stock and US$11 billion in bank loans by HSBC, Bank of China, BNP Paribas & Barclays.
+PCCW entered the scene and offered Cable and Wireless PCCW stock and US$11 billion in bank loans by HSBC, Bank of China, BNP Paribas and Barclays.
 The acquisition vaulted PCCW from a dot-com holdings company to one of the largest universal corporations in Hong Kong.
-PCCW is now also the leading Internet service provider in Hong Kong, using the Netvigator brand for dial-up modem and DSL service.
+PCCW was now also the leading Internet service provider in Hong Kong, using the Netvigator brand for dial-up modem and DSL service.
 PCCW was the object of much scorn in Hong Kong as a result of the HKT purchase.
 In 2003, the company's stock price was down 96 percent from its 2000 peak.
 In the face of challenges due to debt, intense local telecoms competition and a struggling international joint venture Reach (50/50 owned by PCCW and Telstra), PCCW was the worst-performing blue chip on the Hong Kong Stock Exchange (HKSE) in 2002 and 2003.
 Stock price came down from HK$129.25 to HK$4.7 in less than three years.

 In 2003, Cable and Wireless finished cashing in all the stock from the 14.7 percent stake it had in PCCW.
 Worth US$5 billion at the time of the 2000 acquisition of HKT, the stock sales yielded only $1.9 billion in the end.

-Richard Li resigned as PCCW's chief executive officer in July 2003 but remained chairman and executive director.
-Jack So, who left his chairman position at Hong Kong subway operator MTR Corporation Limited, took up the job of group managing director at PCCW on 25 July 2003.
+Richard Li resigned as PCCW's Chief Executive Officer in June 2003 but remained Chairman and Executive Director.
+Jack So, who left his Chairman position at Hong Kong subway operator MTR Corporation Limited, took up the job of Deputy Chairman and Group Managing Director at PCCW on 25 July 2003.

-The incumbent managing director is George Chan.
+George Chan resigned as a Group Managing Director and Executive Director in 2014.
 Former Infosys president B.G.
-Srinivas has been announced as the group's managing director, effective July 2014.
+Srinivas was announced as the Group's Managing Director, effective July 2014.

 After several years as a wholly owned subsidiary, PCCW floated HKT again in 2011.